 Scipio Africanus the Younger was born in 185 CE.
-His full name is: Publius Cornelius Scipio Emilian African Younger (Publius Cornelius Scipio Aemilianus Africanus Minor).
+His full name was Publius Cornelius Scipio Emilian African Younger (Publius Cornelius Scipio Aemilianus Africanus Minor).
 He became famous as the ultimate vanquisher of Carthage in the Third Punic War.
-A spokesman for old Roman ideals, a supporter of Hellenistic culture, a stoic and an excellent speaker at the same time.
+A spokesman for old Roman ideals, a supporter of Hellenistic culture, and a stoic and an excellent orator at the same time.

-He was the second son of Lucius Aemilius Paulus who was a victorious commander from under Pydna (168 BCE), and his first wife Papiria.
-He was adopted by the son of Scipio the African Elder.
-As a seventeen-year-old boy, he fought alongside his father in the Battle of Pydna.
-His wife was Sempronia, sister of Tiberius and Gaius Gracch.
+He was the second son of Lucius Aemilius Paulus, who was the victorious general under Pydna (168 BCE), and his first wife Papiria.
+He was adopted by the son of Scipio African Elder.
+Already at the age of seventeen, he fought alongside his father in the battle of Pydna.
+His wife was Sempronia, the sister of Tiberius and Gaius Gracchi.

 Quickly all minds were filled with courage from this transformation.
 All the sacred places, the temples, and every other unoccupied space, were turned into workshops, where men and women worked together day and night without pause, taking their food by turns on a fixed schedule.
 Each day they made 100 shields, 300 swords, 1,000 missiles for catapults, 500 darts and javelins, and as many catapults as they could.
 For strings to bend them the women cut off their hair for want of other fibers.